-APPENDIX II

-Guidance on the Sex/Gender Dimension Statement
+APPENDIX II: Guidance on the Sex/Gender Dimension Statement

-While there are research projects in which biological sex and/or gender may not be relevant in terms of the research content, it is well established that, where relevant, not integrating sex and gender analysis into the design, implementation, evaluation and dissemination of the research can lead to poor results and missed opportunities.
+While there are research projects in which biological sex and/or gender may not be relevant in terms of the research content, it is well established that where relevant, integrating sex and gender analysis into the design, implementation, evaluation and dissemination of the research can lead to better results and opportunities.

 The following is provided to help applicants complete the sex/gender dimension statement in the application.
-This is taken from the Toolkit Gender in EU-funded research4, which aims to give the research community practical tools to integrate gender aspects into their research, including gender equality (equal outcomes for women and men) and integration of sex/gender analysis in research content.
+This is taken from the Toolkit Gender in EU-funded research1, which aims to give the research community practical tools to integrate gender aspects into their research, including gender equality (equal outcomes for women and men) and integration of sex/gender analysis in research content.
 Please also refer to http://genderedinnovations.stanford.edu/ for examples of case studies in Science, Health and Medicine, Engineering and Environment.